vyasdeepti/User-Purchase-Decision-using-Decision-Tree/README.md

 | Feature Scaling   | Standardize feature ranges                        | `X = sc.fit_transform(X)`                                    |
 | Confusion Matrix  | Evaluate classifier predictions                   | `cm = confusion_matrix(y_test, y_pred)`                      |

-If you want to see the exact code for any of these steps or need further details, let me know!

 Upon completion, you will have: